taqiabdulrahman/osticket-post-install/README.md

 <h3 align="center">Configure Departments</h3>
 <br />
 <p>
-  Admin Panel -> Agents -> Departments.
+  First Click on Admin Panel then click on Agents then click on Departments.
 </p>
 <p>
   System Administrators: